 One can input the equal sign followed by a mathematical equation, and the cell will show the result.

 For example, if you enter =5+6 into a cell, hit enter, and the cell will show the result of 11.
-This same example works with any basic mathematical symbol the same way a calculator would.
+This same example works with any basic mathematical symbol similarly to a calculator.

 Additionally, you can do complex calculations.
-Just as you would when you write out a mathematical equation, parentheses are used to set the order of operations.
+Like when you write out a mathematical equation, parentheses are used to set the order of operations.

 If a user enters: